Andrzej Duda: Polish president loyal to ruling right-wing - France 24

 Like Poland's powerful Catholic Church, Duda opposes in-vitro fertilisation and the 2011 Istanbul Convention, the world's first binding legal instrument to prevent and combat violence against women, which Poland ratified in 2015.

-He is also in favour of tightening the anti-abortion law -- already among Europe's most restrictive -- and recently likened "LGBT ideology" to communism, drawing criticism at home and abroad.
+He is also in favour of tightening tPoland's anti-abortion law -- already among Europe's most restrictive -- and recently likened "LGBT ideology" to communism, drawing criticism at home and abroad.

-Duda had pledged to lower the retirement age from 67 to 65, a campaign promise he kept.
-It is also on his watch that the PiS began giving parents a monthly stipend of 500 zloty (110 euro, $130) for every child.
+On Duda's watch the retirement age for men was lowered from 67 to 65.
+The PiS also began giving parents a monthly allowance of 500 zloty (110 euro, $130) for every child.

 In terms of foreign policy, Duda has worked on strengthening ties with NATO.
 Since he became head of state, the Western defence alliance and the United States have deployed their troops in the region in response to Russia's activity in neighbouring Ukraine.

-Just four days before the election, Duda visited US President Donald Trump, who was lavish with his praise of his Polish "friend' -- the first foreign leader invited to the White House since the COVID-19 pandemic.
+Just four days before the election, Duda visited US President Donald Trump, who was lavish with his praise of his Polish "friend' -- the first foreign leader invited to the White House since the COVID-19 pandemic began.

 Without going so far as to call himself a eurosceptic, Duda has in the past described the European Union as an "imaginary community from which we don't gain much."